 WHEREAS, effective September 1, 2019, H.B.
-2497 (1) requires the city council to approve rules adopted by the board of adjustment; (2) allows the following persons to appeal to the board of adjustment a decision made by an administrative official that is not related to a specific application, address, or project: (a) a person aggrieved by the decision; or (b) an officer, department, board, or bureau of the city affected by the decision; (3) allows the following persons to appeal to the board of adjustment a decision by an administrative official that is related to a specific application, address, or project: (a) a person who files an application that is related to a specific application, address, or project: (a) a person who files an application that is the subject of the decision; (b) a person who is the owner of property or representative of the owner that is the subject of the decision; (c) a person who is aggrieved by the decision; or (d) any officer, department, board, or bureau of the city affected by the decision; (4) requires that a decision made by an administrative official be appealed to the board of adjustment not later than the 20th day after the date the decision is made; and (5) requires the board of adjustment not later than the 60th day after the date the appeal is filed.
+2497 (1) requires the city council to approve rules adopted by the board of adjustment; (2) allows the following persons to appeal to the board of adjustment a decision made by an administrative official that is not related to a specific application, address, or project: (a) a person aggrieved by the decision; or (b) an officer, department, board, or bureau of the city affected by the decision; (3) allows the following persons to appeal to the board of adjustment a decision by an administrative official that is related to a specific application, address, or project: (a) a person who files an application that is the subject of the decision; (b) a person who is the owner of property or representative of the owner that is the subject of the decision; (c) a person who is aggrieved by the decision and is the owner of real property within 200 feet of the property that is the subject of the decision; or (d) any officer, department, board, or bureau of the city affected by the decision; (4) requires that a decision made by an administrative official be appealed to the board of adjustment not later than the 20th day after the date the decision is made; and (5) requires the board of adjustment to decide an appeal described in (4) at the next meeting for which notice can be provided following the hearing and not later than the 60th day after the date the appeal is filed.